AI engineering becomes a separate discipline when the model stops being an impressive demo and starts shaping product behavior, cost, and operations.

 Evaluate AI Systems

-AI-as-a-judge, pairwise comparisons, benchmarks and their limitations, human baseline, product validation.
+Model-based judging, pairwise comparisons, benchmarks and their limitations, the human baseline, and product validation.

 Prompt Engineering

-Prompt structure, few-shot learning, chain-of-thought, system prompts and democratization of development.
+Prompt structure, in-context examples, step-by-step reasoning, system prompts, and the democratization of development.

 RAG and Agents